Ravi2712/ravi2712.github.io/index.md

 Fig - Discover BOT option from iOS Kik mobile app is shown here.
 </center>
 <dt>STEP-5: Develop first "Hello World" BOT with Kik</dt>
-<dd>Here is the step-by-step tutorial for developing first "Hello World" personalised BOT with Kik. <a href="#"> Hello World - kik BOT <br>
+<dd>Here is the step-by-step tutorial for developing first "Hello World" personalised BOT with Kik. <a href="#"> Hello World - kik BOT. </a> <br>
-You can Download this sample project from Canvas. </a>
+Also, You can Download this starter project zip from Canvas.
 </dd>
-<dt>STEP-5: Think your own BOT idea</dt>
+<dt>STEP-5: Think about your own BOT idea</dt>
 <dd>Now, It's time to think your own BOT idea and develop that for this project.
 As an example, you might want to create a BOT which gives you information about weather, OR gives information about traditions in Auburn University.</dd>
 <dt>STEP-6: Develop Kik BOT</dt>
 <dd>